-Enter adult day care, an on-site service that allows seniors to receive needed personal and medical care in an engaging social environment.
-Adult day care service centers allow caregivers to attend to their daily responsibilities with the peace of mind that their loved ones are safe, comfortable, and well-cared for.
-Currently, there are nearly 5,000 adult day care programs operating across the US—including Telespond here in Lackawanna County, PA—and that number that is only expected to increase based on the country’s growing senior population.
+Enter Telespond’s adult day center, an on-site service that allows seniors to receive needed personal and medical care in an engaging social environment.
+Adult day service centers allow caregivers to attend to their daily responsibilities with the peace of mind that their loved ones are safe, comfortable, and well-cared for.
+Currently, there are nearly 5,000 adult day programs operating across the US—including Telespond here in Lackawanna County, PA—and that number that is only expected to increase based on the country’s growing senior population.

-Definition of Adult Day Care Services
+Definition of Adult Day Centers

 The National Adult Day Services Association (NADSA) defines adult day care as: